 Japanese blood grass isn't picky about potting soil or container types.
 Grasp the plant by the root ball and loosely pack the potting medium around the plant.
 Repot in the spring or fall as needed when plants become crowded with spreading rhizomes.

 Japanese blood grass isn't bothered by any pest or disease problems.
-Plants that revert to green should be removed.
+Plants that revert to green should be removed to avoid significant invasive habits.

 Purple fountain grass (Pennisetum setacecum) gives instant cachet to summer borders and container gardens.
 The dark purple stems and bronzy plumes make handsome companions for green, pink, and purple plants.
-Purple fountain grass is a tender perennial that is often treated as an annual, and it can be expensive to replace, so it isn't always a suitable replacement for the hardy Japanese blood grass.
+Purple fountain grass is a tender perennial that is often treated as an annual.